4 Example files

 )4.4 Writing example scripts

-When type = "scripts", ems_example() writes a directory of R scripts covering the full range of configurations available for the chosen model — uniform shocks, custom shocks, partial shocks, closure swaps, scenario shocks (for intertemporal models), and null runs.
+When type = "scripts", ems_example() writes a directory of R scripts covering a range of configurations available for the chosen model.
 Each script is injected with the supplied data paths and is immediately runnable.

 paths <- ems_example(